-Both methods are reported to be 70 to 95 percent effective in controlling tumor growth, depending on the size of the tumor and whether or not it was growing prior to treatment.
+The method is reported to be 70 to 95 percent effective in controlling tumor growth, depending on the size of the tumor and whether or not it was growing prior to treatment.

 For patients with small tumors who have good hearing and for those with larger tumors, surgery using miniaturized instruments and a microscope is usually the best option.
 Whether microsurgery is recommended because of tumor size, symptoms or other factors, our experienced microsurgical team safely removes the tumor using one of three advanced techniques: the translabyrinthine, retrosigmoid or middle cranial fossa surgical approach.

 Our primary emphasis is to utilize state-of-the-art pretreatment imaging and microsurgical technique to preserve normal facial function.
-Additionally, our combined Neurotology and Neurosurgery expertise uniquely positions us for hearing preservation when possible using either microsurgery or radiation.
+Additionally, our combined neurotology and neurosurgery expertise uniquely positions us for hearing preservation when possible using either microsurgery or radiation.